Correct or change 1099s

 - Note: if the contractor payment total is now below the 1099 threshold, and they no longer need a 1099, the Corrected total will be $0.00.

-- Note: The IRS doesn’t recognize address changes as part of the 1099 corrections.
-We’ll update the contractor’s or vendor profile in QuickBooks, but use the original address for the correct form.
+- If you’ve updated the recipient's address: The IRS doesn’t recognize address changes as part of the 1099 corrections.
+If the contractor's address is wrong, update their profile in QuickBooks for future filings.
+You don't need to file a corrected 1099 with the IRS for address changes only.
 Select Got it to continue.

 FAQs